 # systemctl restart wazuh-manager # systemctl restart wazuh-api # systemctl stop elasticsearch # systemctl start filebeat # systemctl status kibana

 In order to connect to the Kibana web user interface, login with

 OVA_IP_ADDRESSis your system IP).

-If you need to update your OVA virtual machine, you can check out this article.
+If you need further information, check out our article on how to update your OVA virtual machine.
 We also recommend updating the repositories using the